Reasons for farmer suicides in India :-

 Though there are many schemes for improving the lives of farmers in India, the programs are not being implemented effectively.
 Implementing advanced technologies and encouraging organic farming practices and the effective implementation of schemes can together solve the problem of farmer suicides.

-Afterwords :- What is your opinion on this topic?
-Did we miss any point?
+What is your opinion on this topic?
 Express your thoughts in the comment section below.
+And subscribe to our blog to read answers to the trending GD topics.

 Copyright @ Group Discussion Ideas.